How to Trademark a Logo in the USA?(2023)

 Introduction

 In this age of competition and fast growth, it is imperative to protect ideas, models of work, etc. Ideas, creativity, and uniqueness are valuable assets, and the legal system has identified them as intellectual property.
-Intellectual property is protected by law as tangible property.
-Intellectual property includes various categories like copyrights, trademarks, patents, and trade secrets.
+Intellectual property is protected by law just like tangible property.
+Intellectual property rights include copyright, trademarks, patents, and trade secrets.

 What is a Logo?